Jeżowe

 Jeżowe is a village in Nisko County, Subcarpathian Voivodeship, in south-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Jeżowe.
-It lies approximately 18 km south of Nisko and 40 km north of the regional capital Rzeszów.

 Sparta Jeżowe

 Klub Sportowy Sparta Jeżowe is a Polish football club, which competes in the A-class, the seventh-tier of professional football.
 The club was founded in 1955, and has a blue-red color.
 The local stadium has 3,500 seats.